 - Applications Deadline: January 20, 2019

-- Study Subject: The scholarship competition is open to all new postgraduate research applicants, in any discipline
+- Study Subject: the program competition is open to all new postgraduate research applicants, in any discipline

 - Scholarship Award: Annual Tuition fees at the UKRI Home/EU rate (£4,260 in 2018/19) plus annual stipend at UKRI rates (£14,777 in 2018/19).

-- Nationality: The scholarship call is open to applicants from all nationalities.
+- Nationality: the program call is open to applicants from all nationalities.

-- Number of Scholarships: 8 doctoral scholarships are available.
+- Number of Scholarships: 8 doctoral opportunities are available.